szwendacz/pull_request_template/pull_request_template.md

 - [ ] Checked & updated related docs or pager instructions (if needed)
 - [ ] Check if the change is compliant with other systems (Mjolnir, Quality Dashboard, etc.)

-## How Has This Been Tested?
-Please describe how you tested your changes, see how your change affects other areas of the code, etc.

 ## Change Management
 Please add link to Jira/Pivotal if available.